 for the development of endometrial

 If the woman is seeking to get pregnant, the first line of therapy is treatment with clomiphene.
 Clomiphene is a selective estrogen receptor modulator (SERM), which means that it binds to the estrogen receptor, and acts as either an agonist or an antagonist depending on the tissue.
 In the hypothalamus and anterior pituitary, clomiphene acts as an estrogen antagonist.
 It prevents the negative feedback effect of estrogen, thus allowing FSH secretion to increase so that follicle development can be stimulated.

-The aromatase inhibitors letrozole and anastrozole are approved for the treatment of breast cancer in post-menopausal women, but have been found to have some efficacy in ovulation induction.
+The aromatase inhibitors letrozole and anastrozole are approved for the treatment of breast cancer in post-menopausal women.
+These drugs are not approved for ovulation induction, but in off-label use have been found to be an effective treatment.
 These drugs prevent the conversion of androgens to estrogens.
-Just as clomiphene does, aromatase inhibitors work to induce ovulation by limiting estrogen’s negative feedback inhibition of gonadotropin secretion.
+Just as clomiphene does, aromatase inhibitors work to induce ovulation by limiting estrogenís negative feedback inhibition of gonadotropin secretion.
 The difference is that they do so by preventing estrogen formation, rather than antagonizing the estrogen receptor.

 A potential advantage of aromatase inhibitors over clomiphene